Krzysztof Celestyn Mrongovius: Works

 Mrongovius was known for preserving and teaching Polish cultural heritage and language in Danzig to people from the territories affected by the Partitions of the Polish–Lithuanian Commonwealth.
 He also pioneered the research of Kashubian culture and collected many Slavic artifacts from Masuria.
 He translated into Polish such works as Anabasis.
 Mrongovius was a member-correspondent of the Society of Friends of Science in Warsaw (from 1823) (approved by acclamation), Gesellschaft für Pommersche Geschichte und Altertumskunde in Szczecin (from 1827) and member-correspondent of the Kraków Scientific Society (Towarzystwo Naukowe Krakowskie) (from 1833).
 He was honoured with a medal and membership of Historical-Literary Society in Paris (1852), as well as the Prussian Order of the Red Eagle, 4th class (1843).
 He was supported by Prince Adam Kazimierz Czartoryski, and he corresponded with scholars such as Stanisław Staszic, Tadeusz Czacki, Alojzy Feliński, Andrzej Horodyski, Stanisław Kostka Potocki, and Samuel Bogumił Linde.

 Mrongovius is also important as the primary source of seven sets of notes on Immanuel Kant's lectures in anthropology, metaphysics, theology, physics, logic, and two on moral philosophy.
 Mrongovius was the author of a number of books and one of the first Polish-German dictionaries.
-His extensive book collection, numbering over 1000 titles and including many rare manuscripts, is now kept in the Polish Academy of Science's library in Gdańsk.
+His extensive book collection, numbering over 1000 titles and including many rare manuscripts, is now kept in the Polish Academy of Sciences' library in Gdańsk.